 - Permitted sites.
-Lady Grey and Barkly East are currently the only permitted sites - Contravention of the Occupational Health and Safety Act.
+Lady Grey and Barkly East are currently the only permitted sites.
+Funding has been procured for the building of new sites in Barkly East, Sterkspruit, Hershel, Rossouw and Rhodes whilst upgrades will be done to Lady Grey and Barkly East sites and the old Sterkspruit site will be closed as per environmental legislation - Contravention of the Occupational Health and Safety Act.
 This risk applies not only to the staff working on the sites but extends to the general public especially scavengers who frequent most of the sites. - Limited waste collection services.
 Waste services (collection) only offered to urban residents. - Recycling and waste avoidance iniatives.
 There are very few recycling iniatives in the Municipality, extracting less than 1 % of the potential recyclable material.
 No iniatives are underway for waste avoidance.
 Purchasing of mini refuse skips for Sterkspruit town and purchasing of refuse bins has occurred.
-In addition, waste awareness campaign was conducted.

-- Contravention of legislation.
+In addition, waste awareness campaign was conducted. - Contravention of legislation.
 The disposal of waste is a significant challenge and this is leading to a lack of compliance with legislation, water, air and aesthetic pollution.
 The landfill sites do not comply with DWA's minimum requirements.
 There is no facility available to dispose of hazardous material. - Plans and policies.
 The municipality does not have a leachate management plan as waste is stored on site in a cage on a cement floor until it is incinerated and then burnt.
 A trade effluent policy has been developed.
 The integrated waste management plan has been reviewed and adopted in 2013.
 Waste by laws for Senqu are insufficient.
 By-Laws have been gazetted but did not comply with NEMA and are being reviewed.
 The air quality management plan is currently being developed in a district level, which will be cascaded to local municipality - Cost effectiveness and waste administration of current services is poor mainly due to a history of lack of investment in the service in terms of equipment, staff, and planning. - Illegal dumping.
 Many shop owners particularly in Sterkspruit dump their waste on the sidewalk on day when waste is not collected.
 In order to counteract this municipality has promoted the usage of cages and collects waste more frequently in the centre of town.
 The municipality has also taken action against shop owners who persist in this action.
 However illegal dumping in open fields and borrow pits continues.
 In Barkly East and Lady Grey garden refuse and building rubble are the main contents of illegal dumping.
 Bylaws are being developed to address illegal dumping.